Arthur F. Holmes Professor of Faith and Learning,

 ENGL 494.
 Senior Seminar.
 Selected subjects, such as a group of writers, a literary form, or a theme, studied with a view to critical concerns and the integration of faith and learning in literary study.

 ENG 271.
 History of the English Language.
 A study of the development of the English language with attention given to an understanding of semantics, syntax, morphology, phonology, and diversity in language use.
-Required of all English majors seeking secondary education certification.
+Required of all English majors seeking secondary education licensure.
 Offered in alternate years.
 (2)

 ENG 324.
 Methods of Teaching English.
 Content will address the issues of planning, teacher/student interaction, literacy skills, pedagogy for various genres of literature, technology and instructional aids, assessment and grading procedures.
-Required of English majors pursuing secondary education certification, prior to student teaching.
+Required of English majors pursuing secondary education licensure, prior to student teaching.
 Open to all English majors interested in teaching.
 Prerequisite: Acceptance to the Wheaton Teacher Education Program (WheTEP) or the instructor’s approval.
 (2)

 Believing that the ability to write well is one of the marks of educated men and women, the English Department offers to students in all departments of the College opportunities to study and to practice various types of writing.
 Successful completion of the freshman writing requirement is a prerequisite for enrollment in any upper division writing course.